-But I had this itch to reclaim mess, and in researching the word, I found something fascinating.
-Here’s what the Google dictionary says about the origin of mess:
+But I also have this itch to redeem the word mess, and in researching the word, I found something fascinating.
+Here’s what Google’s dictionary says about this word’s origin:

 + It’s rooted in the Old French word mes, meaning ‘portion of food’

 + It’s also rooted in the Latin words missum, meaning ‘something put on the table,’ and mittere, meaning ‘send, put.’